- 3.01: Definitions

 5. At least 25% of a trainee's time must be in direct contact with clients seeking assessment or treatment (minimum 400 hours);

 6. The training experience must include supervision at a minimum ratio of one hour of acceptable supervision per 16 hours of work involving weekly, formal, face to face, individual supervision with the specific intent of overseeing the health services directly rendered by the trainee.

 7. The program must provide at least four additional hours per week in structured learning activities such as: case conferences involving a case in which the trainee was actively involved; seminars dealing with clinical issues; group supervision; or additional individual supervision.
-The program must also provided at least four hours (total) in structured learning activities on issues related to racial/ethnic bases of behavior with a focus on people of color.
-These requirements shall be prorated for part‑time internships, provided the sum of the structured learning activities meets the four hour requirement.
+The program must also provide at least four hours (total) in structured learning activities on issues related to racial/ethnic bases of behavior with a focus on people of color.
+These requirements shall be prorated for part-time internships, provided the sum of the structured learning activities meets the four hour requirement.

-8. The training must be at a post practicum level; AND
+8. The training must be at a post practicum level; and

 9. The training experience (minimum 1600 hours) must be successfully completed within 24 months.